grisha9/easy-maven-plugin/README.md

 #### (Old name: GMaven)

-The lightweight Maven plugin that gets the project model through maven task execution.
+Easy Maven is lightweight Maven plugin that gets the project model through maven task execution.
+Easy Maven is a complete replacement for the bundled Maven plugin.
+It provides the most accurate resolution of project dependencies.
+Easy Maven plugin runs on top of pure Maven, without any hidden logic.
+The philosophy of Easy Maven plugin is: "everything is a Maven task".
+Any interaction with Maven: import project, test execution, dependency analysis, debugging—is simply running the appropriate Maven plugin task with the required arguments.
-This provides greater simplicity and original build tool behavior in obtaining project data.
+The result is original build tool behavior and a simple implementation.

 ### Maven Plugin for IntelliJ IDEA [GitHub-Wiki](https://github.com/grisha9/gmaven-plugin/wiki)